Keyfactor/beyondtrust-beyondinsight-pam/readme_source.md

 Take note, that when defining the PAM Provider you can choose to include parameters that are meant for special handling of AWS Credentials.
 This definition should be used if PAM instances will be configured that will retrieve AWS Credentials.

 After the installation is run, the DLLs need to be installed to the correct location for the PAM Provider to function.
-From the release, the `hashicorp-vault-pam.dll` should be copied to the following folder locations in the Keyfactor installation.
+From the release, the `PasswordSafe.dll` should be copied to the following folder locations in the Keyfactor installation.
 Once the DLL has been copied to these folders, edit the corresponding config file.
 You will need to add a new Unity entry as follows under `<container>`, next to other `<register>` tags.

 When enabling a PAM provider for Orchestrators only, the first line for `WebAgentServices` is the only installation needed.